skx/z80-cpm-scripting-interpreter/README.md

 ### Sample "Programs"

-> Note: In these examples I've prefixed "c" to the input, this clears the state of the temporary storage area - which isn't necessary if you run them immediately upon startup, but will avoid surprises otherwise.
+> Note: In these examples I've prefixed "c" to the input, this clears the state of the accumulator - which isn't necessary if you run them immediately upon startup, but will avoid surprises otherwise.

 Also note that I broke up the "programs" with whitespace to aid readability.
 This still works, spaces, TABs, and newlines are skipped over by the interpreter.